luxfi/evm/precompile/contracts/warp/README.md

 #### L1s

-Avalanche L1s are only required to sync the P-Chain, but are not required to validate the Primary Network.
+Lux L1s are only required to sync the P-Chain, but are not required to validate the Primary Network.
 Therefore, **for L1s, this optimization only applies to Warp messages sent by the P-Chain.** The rest of the description of this optimization in the above section applies to L1s.

 Note that **in order to properly verify messages from the C-Chain and X-Chain, the Warp precompile must be configured with `requirePrimaryNetworkSigners` set to `true`**.
 Otherwise, we will attempt to verify the message signature against the receiving L1's validator set, which is not required to track the C-Chain or X-Chain, and therefore will not in general be able to produce a valid Warp message.
 >>>>>>> v0.7.5:precompile/contracts/warp/README.md